antononcube/Raku-LLM-Functions/docs/Workflows-with-LLM-functions.md

 ## Named entity recognition

-**Workflow:** We want to download text from the Web, and extract the names of certain type of entities from it.
+**Workflow:** We want to download text from the Web, extract the names of certain type of entities from it, and visualize relationships between them.

-For example, we might want to extract all album names and their release dates from a biographical web page of a certain music artist.
+For example, we might want to extract all album names and their release dates from a biographical web page of a certain music artist, and make a timeline plot.

 ```raku